 Tips for Driving in the Snow

 - Stay home.
 Only go out if necessary.
-Even if you drive well in bad weather, it’s better to avoid taking unnecessary risks by heading out onto the roads.
+Even if you drive well in bad weather, avoiding taking unnecessary risks by heading out onto the roads is better.

 - Drive slowly.
 Always adjust your speed to account for lower traction when driving on snow or ice.